SumoLogic/sumologic-documentation/docs/integrations/databases/memcached.md

 ### Collect Memcached Logs and Metrics for Kubernetes environments

-In a Kubernetes environment, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
+In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more about it[ here](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/01_Telegraf_Collection_Architecture).

 The diagram below illustrates how data is collected from Memcached in a Kubernetes environment.
 In the architecture shown below, there are four services that make up the metric collection pipeline: Telegraf, Prometheus, Fluentd, and FluentBit.